Prashant-koi/no-brainrot/README.md

 - Short Form Content Blocker (I will probably make a disable/enable button for websites in the dashbpoard)
 - Time Tracking for Social Media/Listed Websites (I will make it so that you can add the websites to the Tracking list in the dashboard)
 - Dashboard which basically displays the overall analystics of your tracked time and history(dashboard will also contain settings soon)

+## Dashboard
+- Need to Implement the actual tracking and blocker settings (only the clear all data works right now)